Blue Heron Bridge F.A.Q.

 For evening dives, you will want to make sure you are out of the water and leaving the park by dusk.

-The exception to Sunset rule is a night dive.
+The exception to the Sunset rule is a night dive.
 The Park Rangers do allow exceptions for night dives but there are rules.

 • You must have a night dive pass